codes-kzhan/HSIC/README.md

 Resources:

-We supply ImageNet-10 dataset, which has been nonlinearly projected by using 1000 anchor points.
+We supply ImageNet-10 dataset, which has been nonlinearly projected onto a 1000-dim anchor feature space.

 You can download it by following links: ImageNet-10 dataset: BaiduYun.